Lead Advisor: Kathy Nordstrom, J.T. & Margaret Talkington College of Visual & Performing Arts

 - Know your Academic Advisor's name and information – location, phone, email.
 Attend scheduled appointments.

-- Understand the degree plan for your chosen major and how the GOT contract applies.
+- Understand the degree plan for your chosen major.
 Be able to assist and plan your schedule for current and future academic semesters.
 Be able to use MyTech to register.
 Develop decision-making skills to enable graduation in timely manner.

 - Utilize Campus Resources to further develop as a student and future graduate.